morko/haxroomie/README.md

 If you get an error like *"Failed to launch Chrome"*, it is possible that you are missing some libraries that Chrome depend on.

-To install dependencies in **Ubuntu** based Linux you can use the following command:
+To install dependencies in **Debian** based Linux you can use the following command:
 ```sh
 sudo apt install gconf-service libasound2 libatk1.0-0 libc6 libcairo2 libcups2 libdbus-1-3 libexpat1 libfontconfig1 libgcc1 libgconf-2-4 libgdk-pixbuf2.0-0 libglib2.0-0 libgtk-3-0 libnspr4 libpango-1.0-0 libpangocairo-1.0-0 libstdc++6 libx11-6 libx11-xcb1 libxcb1 libxcomposite1 libxcursor1 libxdamage1 libxext6 libxfixes3 libxi6 libxrandr2 libxrender1 libxss1 libxtst6 ca-certificates fonts-liberation libappindicator1 libnss3 lsb-release xdg-utils wget
 ```